 When request volumes decrease, App Engine reduces the number of instances.
-This downward scaling helps ensure that all of your application's current instances are being used to optimal efficiency and cost effectiveness.
+This downward scaling helps ensure that all of your application's current instances are being used for optimal efficiency and cost effectiveness.

 When an application is not being used at all, App Engine turns off its associated dynamic instances, but readily reloads them as soon as they are needed.
 Reloading instances can result in loading requests and additional latency for users.